 What is a Spicy Tuna Roll

 At a Japanese restaurant, a spicy tuna roll at its most essential, is makisushi or sushi roll, made with a mixture of minced sashimi-grade tuna, hot sauce and sesame oil, rolled up with seasoned sushi rice and nori.
 The spicy tuna mixture sometimes includes additional ingredients for texture, flavor or garnish like mayonnaise, scallions, or toasted sesame seeds.

-Spicy tuna roll was the first type of sushi I ever tried (as a kid!) and I loved it.
-For this version, we are making a Spicy Tuna Roll with always available, ever convenient pantry staple protein, canned tuna.
+Spicy tuna roll was the first type of sushi I ever tried as a little and I loved it.
+For this version, we are making a Spicy Tuna Roll with always available, ever convenient, and generally more affordable pantry staple protein, canned tuna.